Post updated May 2025 due to this:

 If you don't like plastic for water storage (understandable), you can find 3- and 5-gallon glass jugs (also called a "carboy" or "growler," which makes me lol) at many brewing supply stores.

-Bug out water options - if you need to make a getaway, or just for travel :)
+If you need to make a getaway, or just for travel, consider gravity filters:

 Water purification tablets